iliaonishchenko/spark-pp/PITCHME.md

 * functional style api
 * different strategy for handling latency
 ---
-All data is immutable and stored in-memory
+Data is immutable and stored in-memory
 Operations are functional transformations
 Fault tolerance is achieved by replaying transformations starting from original dataset